GSN Game Show

 - The opening, provided by host Graham Elwood

-At the end, the winning team members were placed in onstage beds and blindfolded, with the lights dimmed, while "Miss Pickwick" read various facts in a relaxing tone.
-Upon the return from commercial, the contestants were then awakened (in a loud and alarming fashion, though if they hoped to win, they shouldn't actually have been sleeping) and given 60 seconds to stand on a balance beam or peg while answering questions on Miss Pickwick's facts.
+At the end, the winning team members were placed in onstage beds and blindfolded, with the lights dimmed, while "Miss Pickwick" read various bizarre facts in a relaxing tone.
+Upon the return from commercial, the contestants were then awakened (in a loud and alarming fashion, though if they hoped to win, they shouldn't actually have been sleeping) and given 60 seconds to stand on a balance beam, peg, or pair of surfboards while answering questions on Miss Pickwick's facts.
+If either contestant lost their balance, Graham would stop reading the current question and start over once they were back in place.
 Correct answers moved the team up a five-step scale; wrong answers moved them down a step, and getting to the top of the scale won $10,000; losers got $100 per step achieved (based on their final score).
 Win or lose, the winning teams were placed in comfy chairs and given coffee.

 The show added a larger variety of stunts in Season 2 (which began June 15, 2003) and changed some rounds' time limits.
 Other Season 2 changes included a new assistant named "Dr. Damnearkilter" to taunt the contestants, and special celebrity editions every Monday.